visschersm/TupleIssues/README.md

-# MatrTech.Utilities
-Some utilities to make it easier to test in C#.
 # MatrTech.Utilities.Test
 This package provides some utilities to make it easier to test in C#.
 For starters it provides a lightweight dependency factory to manage all the tests dependencies.
 Making it easily and safe to register and replace dependencies within each test.
 Which provides proper state to test against.